What Does a Library Technician Do?

 In some libraries, he or she may answer routine questions, teach patrons or users how to use resources, and plan programs.
 Many also have clerical duties including answering telephones and filing.

 - Library technicians earn a median salary $32,890 annually or $15.81 per hour (2016).

 - This occupation employs approximately 99,000 people (2016).

 - Employers include public, school, university, law, medical, and corporate libraries.

-- About half of all jobs are part-time positions.
+- About two out of three jobs are part-time positions.

 - Library technicians can expect a good job outlook according to the U.S. Bureau of Labor Statistics.
-This government agency expects employment to grow about as fast as the average for all occupations through 2024.
+This government agency expects employment to grow about as fast as the average for all occupations between 2016 and 2026.

 Roles and Responsibilities

 We looked at job announcements listed on Indeed.com to learn about the job duties of a library technician.
 Here are some of them: